 Quick Summary

-- Exposure and noise erase lot-size premiums
+- Exposure and neighbor proximity erase lot premiums regardless of size

-- Pricing follows buyer experience, not measurements
+- Pricing follows buyer comfort, not square footage on paper

 Quick FAQs About Lot Size Pricing in Ladera Ranch